PG&E : Deadline Approaching for Eligible Creditors and Shareholders to Vote on PG&E's Chapter 11 Plan of Reorganization | MarketScreener

-PG&E Corporation and Pacific Gas and Electric Company (together, “PG&E”) are sharing a reminder that the deadline for eligible parties to vote on PG&E’s Chapter 11 Plan of Reorganization (the “Plan”) is in two weeks.
+PG&E Corporation and Pacific Gas and Electric Company (together, “PG&E”) are sharing a reminder that the deadline for eligible parties to vote on PG&E’s Chapter 11 Plan of Reorganization (the “Plan”) is in one week.
 All ballots must be received by the Court-appointed solicitation agent, Prime Clerk, by May 15, 2020, at 4:00 p.m.
 Pacific Time (PT) to be counted.

-Voting parties may direct questions regarding the process for submitting ballots to their own legal counsel or Prime Clerk at (888) 909-0100.
+Voting parties may direct questions regarding the process for submitting ballots to their own legal counsel or Prime Clerk by telephone at 844-339-4217 (domestic) or 929-333-8977 (international), email to pgeinfo@primeclerk.com, or by visiting the case website at https://restructuring.primeclerk.com/pge.
 Please note that Prime Clerk cannot provide legal advice.

 Voting Package and Procedures